C4piti44/NewsBot/README.md

 # NewsBot
 NewsBot sends Emails every morning.
-NewsBot sends Emails every morning.
 The Emails contain article headlines from the top 3 news websites and the weather.